 During the summer Positano is packed with visitors.
 It was wonderful to be able to wander through the streets without hardly anyone else in sight.

 Afterward, we continued on to visit the cathedral and have a snack in the town of Amalfi, where we also visited its extraordinary cathedral.
 It has a Baroque interior that dates back to the 18th century that conceals the original Romanesque church.
-The alter is decorated with statues from ancient pulpits.
-In its crypt the preserved head and other bones of Saint Andrew are housed there.
+The altar is decorated with statues from ancient pulpits.
+In its crypt, the preserved head and other bones of Saint Andrew are housed there.

 Over the hill to Pompeii

 There was a road closure after Amalfi, so we left the coast and drove through the mountains to visit Pompeii.
 It had rained sporadically throughout the day and completely dumped it’s load as we walked through the ruins.
 It didn’t stop us or the few people that were there that day.
 In fact, it made the ruins sparkle and made them even more mysterious.
 The only downside was it took a couple of days for my walking shoes to dry out.

 Giuseppe was calm as a cucumber and always had a smile on his face.
 If you happen to be in Sorrento and are looking for a driver who’s reasonably priced and reliable, please check him out.
 What a sweetheart!
 The day before our tour, Doug had driven to Naples to ditch the car.
 We were glad he did because driving the Amalfi Coast would have been a challenge, especially in the rain.